Europe·Spain·Updated May 3, 2026

 Which areas of Seville should tourists be most careful in?

 Documented scam activity in Seville is concentrated in high-traffic tourist zones.
-Based on reported incidents: Plaza de España in the María Luisa Park, the area surrounding Seville Cathedral and the Giralda tower on Plaza Virgen de los Reyes, and throughout the city during Feria de Abril and Semana Santa processions when crowds are at their densest.
-(Pickpocketing at Monuments); Tourist-heavy streets in central Seville: the approach to the Alcázar and Cathedral along Avenida de la Constitución, the narrow lanes of the Barrio Santa Cruz, and around the Metropol Parasol (Las Setas) on Plaza de la Encarnación.
-(Fake Police Wallet Check); Standalone ATMs along Calle Betis in Triana, near the Mercado de Triana entrance on Plaza del Altozano, and tourist-facing cash machines on Calle San Jacinto (ATM Card Skimming in the Triana District).
+Based on reported incidents: Tourist-heavy streets in central Seville: the approach to the Alcázar and Cathedral along Avenida de la Constitución, the narrow lanes of the Barrio Santa Cruz, and around the Metropol Parasol (Las Setas) on Plaza de la Encarnación.
+(Fake Police Wallet Check); Standalone ATMs along Calle Betis in Triana, near the Mercado de Triana entrance on Plaza del Altozano, and tourist-facing cash machines on Calle San Jacinto (ATM Card Skimming in the Triana District); Around the Real Alcázar entrance on Plaza del Triunfo, near the Cathedral of Seville on Avenida de la Constitución, and at the Metropol Parasol in the Encarnación area — all among Seville's most heavily visited tourist attractions.
+(Rosemary Sprig Scam).
 These areas are safe to visit — knowing the common setups in advance makes them far easier to recognize and avoid.

 How can I avoid being scammed in Seville?

 The best protection against scams in Seville is preparation — knowing the specific tactics used here before you arrive.
-Key precautions: Use a money belt or front trouser pocket.
-Leave your main wallet at the hotel and carry only small cash.
-Be especially alert during festivals.
+Key precautions: Exit Santa Justa station through the main doors and follow signs to the official taxi rank, where all licensed Taxis de Sevilla vehicles display white livery with a horizontal stripe.
+Agree on the metered fare before departing.
+Uber also operates in Seville and provides transparent pricing.
 Always confirm prices before agreeing to any service, use official or app-based transport, and slow down if anyone creates urgency or distraction — that is almost always the setup.

 Experienced a scam here?